 Lights - Engine Room

-This breaker controls the flow of electricity to the engine room's light switch.
-This switch is located in the aft port corner of the salon.
-When the engine room lights are on, a small green light above the switch is illuminated.
-To supply power to the switch, switch this breaker "ON."
+This breaker controls the flow of electricity to the engine room's lights.
+When the engine room lights are on, a green indicator next to this breaker is illuminated.
+To turn on the lights, switch this breaker "ON."